Writing-with-Digital-Technologies-f15/responses/wk12/dita-team-3/Thao-Z-Week12.md

 2. What conceptual tools will direct / guide your inquiry and analysis?

 	- 2a.
 Define such concept(s) as X person defines it in your own words (cf. Haas' 		move with historical-genetic method, p.
-212-213). <br>
+212-213).

 I'm not sure about which concepts I could apply to my project yet.
 I think the most relevant concept I found so far is Haas' mention of Bijker's constraint/contingency concept in his theory of sociotechnical change.

 	- 2b.
 Define it within the scope of your own project?